axiom0x0/BlackStrap/README.md

 ---

-##  Additional Documentation
+##  Additional Notes

-For deployment, consider:
+**For deployment:**
-- **Never hardcode passwords** in production
+- All configuration is now handled via interactive prompts
-- Use environment variables or encrypted files
+- No need to edit the script directly
-- Change default passwords immediately after installation
+- The script validates inputs and provides helpful error messages
-- Review and customize the encryption setup for your needs
+- Review and customize the encryption setup for your specific needs

 ---